safwanx/Arenix/README.md

 - **Monitor real-time crowd activity** using video feeds and live analytics.
 - **Adapt ticket pricing** dynamically based on crowd demand and match characteristics.

-### For viewing site, please double click on any of the html files to open them in browser.
-Can navigate to other pages from thereon
+### _For viewing site, please double click on any of the html files to open them in browser.
+Can navigate to other pages from thereon_.
 ---

 ### `crowd.html` + `crowd.js` – Real-Time Crowd Monitoring